at the South Texas Veterans Health Care System, Audie Murphy Division in conjunction with The University of Texas at Austin College of Pharmacy

-The resident is an employee of the Department of Veterans Affairs, directly responsible to the Associate Chief of Clinical Pharmacy Programs, Dr. Tera Moore.
-Daily guidance and supervision will be provided by the resident’s director, Dr. Troy A. Moore, clinical preceptors including Dr. Cynthia Gutierrez, Dr. Holly Winkler, Dr. Matthew Stanley, Dr. Jana Shults, Dr. Mina Mehvar, Dr. Marie-Therese Jackson, Dr. Nicole Cupples, Dr. Rosana Oliveira, Dr. Joshua King, Dr. Chinelo Oji, Dr. Ilona Shishko, Dr. Shuang Ouyang, Dr. Cassandra Sanchez, Dr. Catherine Hall, and Dr. Steve Saklad, as well as the physicians affiliated with the practice site.
+The resident is an employee of the Department of Veterans Affairs, directly responsible to the Associate Chief of Clinical Pharmacy Programs, Dr. Cynthia Gutierrez.
+Daily guidance and supervision will be provided by the resident’s director, Dr. Troy A. Moore and residency coordinator, Dr. Ilona Shishko, and clinical preceptors including, Dr. Holly Winkler, Dr. Matthew Stanley, Dr. Mina Mehvar, Dr. Nicole Cupples, Dr. Rosana Oliveira, Dr. Joshua King, Dr. Shuang Ouyang, Dr. Lauren Brown, Dr. Bryan Sackey, Dr. Julienne Pauly, Dr. Lindsey Garner, Dr. Candace Beam, Dr. Isaac Pan, Dr. Cassandra Sanchez, Dr. Catherine Hall, and Dr. Steve Saklad, as well as the physicians affiliated with the practice site.
 An affiliated appointment with the University of Texas at Austin College of Pharmacy is available.

 PREVIOUS RESIDENTS INCLUDE:

-- Ilona Shishko, Pharm.D.
-(2015-16) Clinical Pharmacy Specialist, Mental Health, South Texas Veterans Health Care System
+- Ilona Shishko, Pharm.D., BCPP (2015-16) Clinical Pharmacy Specialist, Mental Health, South Texas Veterans Health Care System

 - Van Nguyen, Pharm.D.
 (2015-16) Outpatient Psychiatric Pharmacist, Pathways to Wellness, Oakland, CA